flesh/archwiz/README.md

 so my work on this script is limited; just a fast way of getting going and to show it can be done.

 It has many Options:
-To start the install from a Flash Drive to a Hard Drive you wish to Format, type:
+To start the install from a Flash Drive to a Hard Drive you wish to Format, do the Following:
-1. Boot up Arch Linux ISO and Mount your Flash Drive as such mkdir usb # You can call it and mount it anywhere you want, but /mnt is not a good place for it; the root is; so /root/usb is good mount /dev/sdb1 usb # where sdb1 is your Flash Drive; assuming you only have to drives in the system; and usb is the folder we created above cd usb
+1. Boot up Arch Linux ISO and Mount your Flash Drive as such: mkdir usb # You can call it and mount it anywhere you want, but /mnt is not a good place for it; the root is; so /root/usb is good mount /dev/sdb1 usb # where sdb1 is your Flash Drive; assuming you only have to drives in the system; and usb is the folder we created above cd usb